-Distribution Line, The electric lines that deliver medium voltage electricity from the substation to an overhead or underground transformer that ultimately serves the consumer.
+Distribution Line, are the electric lines that deliver medium voltage electricity from the substation to an overhead or underground transformer that ultimately serves the consumer.

-Divider Median, A landscaped strip between abutting rows of parking spaces.
+Divider Median, is a landscaped strip between abutting rows of parking spaces.

-Dock, any structure, otherwise known as a pier, wharf, or loading platform, extending into the water from a seawall or bank and which may provide berthing for marine vessels.
+Dock, is any structure, otherwise known as a pier, wharf, or loading platform, extending into the water from a seawall or bank and which may provide berthing for marine vessels.